H20Zhang/H20Zhang.github.io/_pages/about.md

 ### Research Interests

-My current research focuses on preparing the data system for the AI Era, particularly in the following areas:
+My current research focuses on preparing the data/knowledge system for the AI Era, particularly in the following areas:

 1. Data System: Design and Optimization of Next-Generation AI accelerated Data Systems for Compound AI Workload
 	-	Building SQL, Cypher (Graph queries), Graph Analytics engine on top of Tensor Computation Runtimes (TCR), e.g. Pytorch, to support diverse compound AI workload.